wavebeem/wavebeem.com/src/blog/2024/flashlight-making-toys-for-the-web/index.md

 ---
-title: "Flashlight: Making toys for the web"
+title: "Flashlight: Making Toys for the Web"
 description:
   "I made a toy flashlight for the web.
 It simulates darkening the web page and following the cursor.
 It looks somewhat convincingly like a flashlight.
 Enjoy!"